echeran/smile-of-murugan/webbook/chapter03.md

 3. *Ciṟupāṇāṟṟuppaṭai* "The guide for the bards with the small lute"
 4. *Perumpāṇāṟṟuppaṭai* "The guide for the bards with the large lute"
 5. *Mullaippāṭṭu* "The song about the forest (life)"
-6. *Maturaikkāňci* "The reflection on Maturai"
+6. *Maturaikkāñci* "The reflection on Maturai"
 7. *Neṭunalvāṭai* "The good long northern wind"
-8. *Kuṟiňcippāṭṭu* "The song about the hills"
+8. *Kuṟiñcippāṭṭu* "The song about the hills"
 9. *Paṭṭiṉappalai* "(The poem about) separation (and about) the city"
 10. *Malaipaṭukaṭām* "(The poem of the sound) *kaṭām* pertaining to the mountains"